JackNarvaez/Site-Percolation/README.md

 To visualize the clusters obtained, one can use the command `make plot`.

-- Statistics

-If you need to obtain results not just for a single probability value, but as a function of `pc`, you can use the command:
+If you need to obtain results not only for a single probability value, but as a function of `pc`, you can use the command:

 `./percstats seed l dp pi pf n`